 - “Nearly 60% of U.S. households have two or more cars – and many have the ability to install home charging – making them ideal adopters as EV economics, range and recharging options continue to improve.”

 The Biden Administration in the U.S. have also explicitly stated the goal of building 550,000 EV charging stations over the next decade, as well as wanting an all-electric federal vehicle fleet.
+In November 2021, an infrastructure bill was passed providing huge tax credits for EV buyers in the U.S.

 Electric car ETFs eliminate the need for investors to try to analyze and pick winners out of the myriad of choices of EV stocks.
 Some are small startups.
 Others are blue chip automakers committed to electrifying their product offering.
 Thematic EV ETFs provide broad exposure to the segment to capture the success of any of the rising stars, such as Tesla, as well as the technology going into these vehicles.
 Below we’ll explore the best electric car ETFs.